jarneson/godot-ply/README.md

     - None, yet!

 ### Collisions
-Collision meshes are updated automatically if there is a CollisionShape child of the PlyInstance at `$StaticBody/CollsionShape`.
-This is the default naming if you use the `Create Trimesh Static Body` tool.
+Collision meshes are updated automatically if there is a CollisionShape child of the parent MeshInstance node at `$StaticBody/CollsionShape`.
+This is the default naming if you use the `Create Trimesh Static Body` tool in the .

 ## Details
 Meshes are meant to only be oriented manifolds.
 Some properties: